Skip to main content

 Public holiday entitlements and pay items

-MYOB Advanced includes the following public holiday entitlements and pay items be default, configured to transact the relevant payments and accruals.
+MYOB Acumatica includes the following public holiday entitlements and pay items be default, configured to transact the relevant payments and accruals.

 These default pay items only serve as templates and are by no means prescribed entitlement configuration.
 It is the responsibility of each employer to ensure that their entitlement accrual and payment settings suit their employment agreements and are compliant with legislation, seeking advice from eligible parties as required.